magnoeasy/easybuilder/english.md

  <li>Carla / Designer</li>
 </ol>

-After saving this set, it will be arranged as follows on the records screen:
+After saving this set, it will be arranged like this on the records screen:
 ![image](https://user-images.githubusercontent.com/81401104/117499097-1dacae80-af51-11eb-877c-8564f794eb49.png)